Kassi29/Rock-Paper-Scissors/README.md

    ```bash
    git clone https://github.com/kassi29/Rock-Paper-Scissors.git
    ```

 2. Open the `index.html` file in your web browser.

-3. Play the game directly in the browser console.
+3. Play the game directly in your browser!

----

 ## Technologies Used

-- **JavaScript**: For game logic.
+- **JavaScript**: For game logic and DOM manipulation.
-- **HTML/CSS**: For basic structure and styling.
+- **HTML/CSS**: For structure and styling.
+- **Font Awesome**: For icons representing Rock, Paper, and Scissors.